gmuth/document-format-supported/contribute.md

-### How to contribute your printer attributes
+### Contribute your printer attributes

-1. Fork this repository.
-2. Run script `./save_printer_attributes ipp://yourprinter` (requires Java)

-   If no arguments are provided mdns is used for printer discovery.
-3. Optionally `./generate_readme` to update this README.md.
-4. Add, commit and push new .bin file
-5. Create a pull request on github.
+To share your saved printer attributes
+- create an issue and attach the `.res` file
+- or send a personal message via email attaching the `.res` file
+- or fork this repo, add the `.res` file and create a pull request.